-- 1. Call to Order/Quorum: The meeting was called to order by Chair Richards.
-A Quorum was established. - 2.
-Approval of Meeting Minutes-August 1, 2019 a) 12th Avenue Tree Replacement and No Parking Enforcement-Kyle Kopytchak Member Kopytchak had no information to provide about the no parking signs.
-Chair Richards commented on the impact on trees due to compacting of earth surrounding them in the root zone.
+1. Call to Order/Quorum: The meeting was called to order by Chair Richards.
+A Quorum was established.

+2. Approval of Meeting Minutes-August 1, 2019

 Motion made by Member Kopytchak to approve the minutes, seconded by Member Bennett and was unanimously carried.